- Shawn Basey

 Gino Paradise: The Ultimate Aquatic Oasis

-Gino Paradise is a 13-hectare aquatic wonderland situated near the Tbilisi Sea and is, I think, the best Tbilisi has to offer on the water-front.
-It's the largest and most popular aqua park in Tbilisi.
-Especially since the water park at Didube shut down during covid.
+Gino Paradise is a 13-hectare aquatic wonderland near the Tbilisi Sea.
+It’s the largest and most popular aqua park in Tbilisi, especially since the Didube water park shut down during COVID.

-The park boasts a decent array of key features and facilities.
-Its pools include a wavy pool equipped with a climbing wall, a slow-going "wild" river for a float, a panorama pool featuring a bar and sea views (though it featured a construction wall instead when I was there), and a dedicated outdoor children's space with various slides and warm water for the little ones.
-For those seeking a bit of rejuvenation, hot tubs with hydro massage are available, and there's a 25-meter Olympic pool spposedly for serious swimmers... but this is Georgia so mostly it's just teenagers in the way.
+The park boasts a variety of features.
+Its pools include a wavy pool with a climbing wall, a slow-moving "wild" river for floating, and a panorama pool with a bar and sea views (although I saw a construction wall instead).
+There’s also a dedicated outdoor children's area with slides and warm water.
+For relaxation, hot tubs with hydro massage are available.
+A 25-meter Olympic pool is meant for serious swimmers, but mostly it’s filled with teenagers.

-My kid's favorite feature was the wave pool, and every time the signal went off for the waves to begin he'd drag us back out there.
-Absolute bonkers about it.
+My kid loved the wave pool.
+Every time the signal went off for the waves, he would drag us back out there.
+He was absolutely bonkers about it.

-And there's also Eastern Europe's tallest 31-meter toboggan, which offers 6 tunnel slides and 5 different speeds.
+There’s also Eastern Europe's tallest 31-meter toboggan, featuring six tunnel slides and five different speeds.

-Beyond just swimming, the complex offers a comprehensive wellness experience, including a wellness center, spa lounges, a private seating garden, a fitness room, and a swimming academy, which are all at different prices.
-It even features 17 different types of saunas, a small lake for trout fishing (with the option for on-site preparation), and 12 food courts to satisfy any craving.
-Additionally, Gino Paradise provides access to a safe, well-equipped beach on the Tbilisi Sea, complete with sunbeds, showers, and dressing rooms.
-This extensive list of facilities means the place has something for everyone—from families and thrill-seekers to those seeking relaxation—all within a single destination.
-This comprehensive offering is a primary driver of its popularity, as it allows visitors to fulfill multiple leisure needs efficiently, providing a high perceived value despite the admission fee.
+Beyond swimming, the complex offers a wellness experience, including a wellness center, spa lounges, a private seating garden, a fitness room, and a swimming academy.
+It features 17 types of saunas, a small lake for trout fishing (with on-site preparation), and 12 food courts for any craving.
+Gino Paradise provides access to a safe, well-equipped beach on the Tbilisi Sea, complete with sunbeds, showers, and dressing rooms.
+This extensive list of facilities means there’s something for everyone—from families and thrill-seekers to those seeking relaxation.
+The comprehensive offering drives its popularity, as it allows visitors to fulfill multiple leisure needs efficiently, providing high perceived value despite the admission fee.

-Getting there is not at all straightforward.
-It is located on Beshenova Street, adjacent to the Tbilisi Sea.
-It’s not so accessible to the public transit, though if you can get to Station’s Square you can either get a cheap enough taxi or take the 333 bus.
+Getting there isn’t straightforward.
+It’s located on Beshenova Street, adjacent to the Tbilisi Sea.
+Public transit is limited, but you can get a cheap taxi from Station’s Square or take the 333 bus.

-Admission and pricing for Gino Paradise are set at 99 GEL (approximately $36.7 USD) on weekends, with a sale price of 74.25 GEL (approximately $27.5 USD) also available.
-Which makes it weirdly one of the cheaper places to get wet and lie out, cheaper than just swimming pools.
+Admission for Gino Paradise is set at 99 GEL (approximately $36.7 USD) on weekends, with a sale price of 74.25 GEL (approximately $27.5 USD) available.
+This makes it one of the cheaper places to swim and relax, even less than some pools.

 Tbilisi Sea Club: Exclusive Lakeside Leisure

-Located directly on the shores of the Tbilisi Sea, the Tbilisi Sea Club provides a dedicated and well-equipped environment for both relaxation and active water activities.
-It offers specific amenities and services for a fee, moving beyond simple water access to provide a comprehensive leisure package.
+Located directly on the shores of the Tbilisi Sea, the Tbilisi Sea Club offers a well-equipped environment for relaxation and active water activities.
+It provides amenities and services for a fee, moving beyond simple water access to deliver a comprehensive leisure package.

-Admission and pricing for entry is 40 GEL (approximately $14 USD) per person on the weekend, which typically includes free parking, a sunbed, and access to the outdoor pool and the Tbilisi Sea.
+Admission is 40 GEL (approximately $14 USD) per person on weekends, typically including free parking, a sunbed, and access to the outdoor pool and the Tbilisi Sea.
 Children are usually admitted for free.

-The Tbilisi Sea Club is best for families with children, couples, and individuals looking for a managed, amenity-rich beach club experience on the Tbilisi Sea.
-It is ideal for those who wish to combine swimming with sunbathing and other water sports.
-The club offers a more private and organized experience compared to the free public beaches on the Tbilisi Sea, making the fairly low entrance fee (for Tbilisi pools) maybe worth the while.
+The Tbilisi Sea Club is best for families with children, couples, and individuals seeking a managed, amenity-rich beach club experience.
+It’s ideal for those wishing to combine swimming with sunbathing and other water sports.
+The club offers a more private experience compared to free public beaches, making the entrance fee worthwhile.

 Sport Center Swimming Pools